EENI Global Business School.

 1. Latin American

-1. Pakistan has a draft free trade agreement with the MERCOSUR;
+1. Pakistan has a draft free trade agreement with the MERCOSUR

-3. Turkey has a trade agreement with Chile.
+3. Turkey has a trade agreement with Chile

 Interactions of the Central Eurasian Islamic Economic Area with the African Civilization.

-1. All the countries of Central Eurasia are part of the Africa-Turkey Partnership;
+1. All the countries of Central Eurasia are part of the Africa-Turkey Partnership

-2. Asia-Africa Growth Corridor;
+2. Asia-Africa Corridor

-3. Pakistan has a Preferential Trade Area with Mauritius.
+3. Pakistan has a Preferential Trade Area with Mauritius

 Interactions of the Central Eurasian Islamic Economic Area with the Hindu Civilization.

-1. India has a Free Trade Agreements with Pakistan and the Maldives;
+1. India has a Free Trade Agreements with Pakistan and the Maldives

-2. Bangladesh has an agreement with Nepal.
+2. Bangladesh has an agreement with Nepal

 Interactions of the Central Eurasian Islamic Economic Area with the Orthodox Civilization.